Acoramidis Transthyretin Amyloidosis Prevention Trial in the Young (ACT-EARLY) Study in Asymptomatic Carriers of a Pathogenic TTR Variant

 variant.
 A participant must be 18 to 75 inclusive years of age, and the age of the

-participant must be no more than 10 years younger than the predicted age of disease onset
+participant must be within 10 years younger than or older than the predicted age of

-(PADO) based either on family history (pedigree analysis) or, if family history is
+disease onset (PADO) based either on family history (pedigree analysis) or, if family

-insufficient, based on a TTR Variant Actuarial table from published literature.
-For
+history is insufficient, based on a TTR Variant Actuarial table from published

-example, if PADO for a given individual is found to be 50 years, the age of the
+literature.
+For example, if PADO for a given individual is found to be 50 years, the age

 Eidos Therapeutics, a BridgeBio company